fdelsing/Fractol/README.md

 # Fractol
-This project is an introduction to 2D programming in C language.
+This project is an introduction to 2D programming in C language using 42's self-made graphic library *MinilibX*.
 It is basically a frame, in which you can view different fractals such as :
 - Mandelbrot
 - Julia
 - Burning ship